-Try this updated take on salt potatoes with less salt and more flavor.
+Try this updated recipe for grilled salt potatoes with less salt and more flavor.

 Here’s my riff on Syracuse Salt Potatoes Recipe.
 Now that I no longer live in Central New York, the original seems a bit heavy handed to my palate.
 This modern take on the classic tones down the salt and butter and amps up the flavor with garlic and herbs.
 I also toss the spuds on the grill to brown and crunchify them.
 Just don’t call them Syracuse Salt Potatoes.

-1 tablespoon of chopped fresh green herbs, especially chives, parsley, thyme, or rosemary
+- 1 tablespoon chopped fresh green herbs especially chives, parsley, thyme, or rosemary

-3) Cook.
+- Cook.
 Bring the water to a hard boil.
 Add the salt and stir until dissolved.
-Add the taters being careful not to splash yourself.
+Add the taters, being careful not to splash yourself.
 Boil until a fork slides in and out of a potato with ease, about 20 to 30 minutes.